fashion-outfit/outfit1/algorithm/README.md

 1. Using the DeepFashion dataset, this implementation is now focusing on three main attributes: style, shape and remaining.
 This is slightly different from the original model.

 2. Furtherly dividing auto-encoder module into two parts: the encoder part and decoder part.
 No longer treating them as one.
 We make this modification to ease parameter sharing.

+3. 'Style feature vector' and 'shape feature vector' need to be constructed manually.

+4. Attributes network that mentioned in the original paper cannot be implemented due to the DeepFashion dataset we use.
+This part will now be implemented using Softmax or multi-class SVM instead.